"Just be careful not to fall off when we go over the bridge!"

 Halfway through the tour, there's an hour-long break at beautiful Vunabua Beach, where the guides serve light refreshments of fruit and coconut water.
 During this time, you can splash in the crystal-clear water or just relax on the sand or under the shade of the trees.
 There are toilets here as well, which can also be used for changing into swimwear.

 If you have snorkeling equipment, this is a great opportunity to use it.
-Make sure you keep track of the time though - the one-hour break seemed much shorter than we expected it to!
+Make sure you keep track of the time though - the one-hour break seemed much shorter than we expected!

 What to bring on your Ecotrax adventure: